Your Baby's Growth: 4 Months

 - overall health

-- the functioning of the hormones that control growth
+- how well the hormones that control growth work

-Based on the growth chart, the doctor can determine whether your child is growing as expected.
-If at any time you're concerned about your baby's weight or growth in general, discuss your worries with your doctor.
+Based on your child's growth chart, the health care provider can see if your baby is growing as expected.
+If they're concerned about your baby's weight or growth, they will ask: